heng2j/multigrid/HW1.md

 ---
 ## Task 2 - Debug Observations and Observations Space for Training

-If you run the following training command to train an agent with Decentalized Training Decentalized Execution (DTDE) training scheme, you are expected to see ValueError on mismatching observation and observation space.
+If you run the following training command to train an agent with Decentalized Training Decentalized Execution (DTDE) training scheme, you are expected to see ValueErrors from blanks that needed to be filled to fix the mismatching observation and observation space issue.
 Make sure to handle this exception and implement the correct observation to avoid it.

 Command for Task 2: